Pauline Hanson can't milk Senate support for dairy bill

 Senator Hanson made an impassioned plea in the upper house.

-“Represent the people of this nation, who are dairy farmers, who are on their knees and all they want is a fair price for their milk,” she told parliament.
+“Represent the people of this nation, who are dairy farmers, who are on their knees and all they want is a fair price for their milk,” she said.

 “The public will pay for it.”